ppy/osu-wiki/wiki/Modding/Forum_modding/en.md

 ![](img/mod-post.png "An example of a mod post that was awarded with a kudosu ([p/1287834](https://osu.ppy.sh/forum/p/1287834))")
 :::

-Unlike in the modern [beatmap discussions](/wiki/Beatmap_Discussion), a typical forum mod post covered the whole beatmap and could sometimes span across several screens.
+Unlike in the [beatmap discussion](/wiki/Beatmap_Discussion), a typical forum mod post covered the whole beatmap and could sometimes span across several screens.
 While users were free to express their thoughts in any form they wished, the majority of modders adhered to a specific structure to make their posts more readable:

 - There were several sections corresponding to a single difficulty or a list of beatmap-wide settings/issues.
 - Each section contained a list of timestamps, often pointing to specific [hit objects](/wiki/Hit_object).
 - Each timestamp was followed by a short description of the issue, sometimes with screenshots to further clarify a concern.
 - Based on the severity of the issue, some modders used [colour coding](/wiki/BBCode#colour) in their post to highlight unrankable issues or key points.

-The modern *review* system<!-- TODO: article? --> was created to mimic forum modding in [beatmap discussions](/wiki/Beatmap_Discussion).
+The modern *review* system was created to mimic forum modding in beatmap discussions.

 ### Response